NonaSuomy/nonasuomy.github.io/_posts/2018-10-12-PXE-pfSense-TFTP-NFS-Arch-Linux-Booting.md

 **Note:** *You can add multiple sections to the above like below if you want to make different images to boot.
 Just add more /srv/pxeboot/archlinuxcustom etc directories and customise away.*

-**Note:** *If you add multiple directories you need to add them to your NFS Server /etc/exports as well or you will get permission denied*
+**Note:** *If you add multiple directories you need to add them to your NFS Server /etc/exports as well or you will get permission denied.*

 ### [Optional Stuff] ###